ASKobayashi/SimuCUBE-firmware/README.md

 # SimuCUBE firmware
 This is a Firmware for [SimuCUBE](http://granitedevices.com/simucube) hardware.
 SimuCUBE is a [IONI drive](http://granitedevices.com/miniature-servo-drive-ioni/) based motor control board where a single AC/DC/BLDC/Stepper motor may be controlled over USB and with the help of on-board STM32F4 microcontroller.

 This firmware attempts to implement racing game steering wheel controller on a SimuCUBE embedded processor.
-To see latest development version, check out the brankch named "develop" instead of "master".
+To see latest development version, check out the branch named "develop" instead of "master".

 ## STATUS
 The current status of firmware is a "test environment" without actual meaningful functionality.